Soho36/just_mix/README.md

-# Tictactoe
+# Mix
-this is repository for Ticatactoe code for Skillfactory
+this is repository for different  files